Voice4 MINUTE READ

 Voice therapy for vocal fold paralysis

 Medical intervention, including surgery, may be necessary.
-While this is often required for individuals where both vocal folds are paralyzed, it may also be needed for those that have immobility in a single fold.
+While this is often required for people in which both vocal folds are paralyzed, it may also be needed for those that have immobility in a single fold.
 In many cases, doctors may recommend voice therapy before surgery or medical treatments.
 Your speech therapist will work with you to alter the pitch of your voice, and help increase airflow and breathing support to improve the volume of your voice.

 Paradoxical vocal fold movement (PVFM)

 As mentioned, every time you breathe, your vocal folds open, allowing air to travel through to your lungs.
-When children or adults experience paradoxical vocal fold movement (PVFM), these vocal folds may close partway or fully.
-This can cause a series of breathing and voice problems, including coughing, breathing difficulties, throat tightness, loss of voice, or changes to your voice.
+When children or adults have paradoxical vocal fold movement (PVFM), these vocal folds may close partway or fully.
+This can cause breathing and voice problems, including coughing, breathing difficulties, throat tightness, loss of voice, or changes to your voice.

 It’s important to know that PVFM is often confused and misdiagnosed with asthma.
-While symptoms can be similar, these are in fact different conditions.
+While symptoms can be similar, these are different conditions.
 Proper diagnosis is important when considering treatment.

 Voice therapy for paradoxical vocal fold movement (PVFM)

 Treatment for PVFM focuses on helping to ensure your vocal folds open normally, and continue to stay open, as you breathe.
 A speech therapist may help you practice different exercises and strategies to relax your throat during breathing.
 They may teach you methods for using your throat muscles to open your airways, suppress unnecessary coughing, and other ways to control and manage your PVFM.
-Additionally, they will help you become aware of certain triggers that can trigger PVFM and how to avoid them.
+Additionally, they will help you become aware of your triggers for PVFM and how to avoid them.

 Chronic coughing